Los 40 USA

 The club are expected to go after costs and damages while the League themselves are widely expected to have to change or get rid of their APTs system entirely.
 As well as this, clubs up and down the division could also seek damages i they believe they have been impacted.

-City’s lawyers, in the case, argued that the rejection of the deals was ‘fearmongering’ that came in light of the Newcastle United takeover from Saudi Arabia and claimed that the rules were specifically aimed at Gulf-owned clubs.
-While the ruling does not affect the 115 charges, as mentioned, it is a big hit from City on the Premier League’s now bloodied nose.
+In fairness to the Premier League, the majority of claims from City’s lawyers - including arguing that the rejection of the deals was ‘fearmongering’ that came in light of the Newcastle United takeover from Saudi Arabia and claiming that the rules were specifically aimed at Gulf-owned clubs - were rejected.
+While the ruling does not affect the 115 charges, as mentioned, it is being seen my many as a big hit from City on the Premier League’s now bloodied nose.

 Rules